 Brad Lewis - About

 I, Brad Lewis, was born and raised (B&R) a 2x2.
-I professed in meetings held by 2x2 workers at about age 10, baptized by workers shortly after and became a worker at the age of 18 under the direction of Howard Mooney, the Oregon overseer.
-At age 33, I began believing the Bible, left the cult and soon afterwards came to know God.
+I professed in 2x2 worker meetings at about age 10, baptized by workers shortly after and became a worker under the direction of Howard Mooney, the Oregon overseer at the age of 18.
+At age 33, I began believing the Bible, left the cult in disgust and soon afterwards came to know God.

 I don't think that many people understand the affects of a cult on a person.
-So I will be clear and precise to help drive the point home.
-Perhaps after you see how I was lied to and treated as a child and all my years growing up that you will understand the importance of getting to know The LORD God of Abraham, Isaad and Jacob and his son Jesus Christ so that you don't go into the bondage of a cult and live in despair of life.
+So I will try to be clear and precise to help drive the point home.
+Perhaps after you see how I was lied to and treated as a child and all my years growing up that you will understand the importance of getting to know The LORD God of Abraham, Isaac and Jacob and his son Jesus Christ so that you don't go into the bondage of a cult and live in sin.

 My Grandparents on my father's side were Marion and Lois Lewis.

-My grandpa's mother (Martha Lewis) professed the 2x2 way, but her son Marion did not.
+My grandpa's mother (Martha Lewis) professed the 2x2 way, but her son Marion, my grandpa on dad's side, did not.

-Lois, my grandmother, was not professing the workers way.
+Lois, my grandmother, was not born into a professing home.
 Her parents were actually Christians.
 Lois married Marion Lewis against her parent's counsel and didn't receive her parent's blessing.

 Marion and Lois married.
-My grandmother Lois got to know the workers through her husband's mother, Martha.
+My grandmother Lois got to know the 2x2 workers through her husband's mother, Martha Lewis.
 That's how my grandmother go involved with the 2x2 religion and literally forsook Jesus Christ.